-- i.
-Brain-inspired computing research addresses the fundamental question of how our understanding of neuroscience, brain structure, and function inform the development of computing architectures to address Army research challenges.
+i.
+Brain-inspired Computing research addresses the fundamental question of how our understanding of neuroscience and brain structure and function inform the development of computing architectures to address Army research challenges.
 For instance, current models underlying existing machine learning are based on a 40 year old understanding of the structure and organization of animal brains.
 This research focuses on the design of neural network structures informed by our current understanding of the repeating micro-structure circuits neuroscience has discovered in brains.
-The benefits of this research may be the discovery of computing structures that are more powerful and learn more generally than the structures currently used. - ii.
+The benefits of this research may be the discovery of computing structures that are more powerful and learn more generally than the structures currently used.

+ii.
 Science of Large Data research is focused on pursuing theoretical developments and innovations to provide immersion in high dimensional data and very large-scale sets.
 These efforts are dedicated to discovering, evolving, and maturing analytic algorithms that efficiently scale to facilitate rapid analyses of massive data sets.
 The primary goal of this research area is to realize Army-relevant, high accuracy, predictive models based on massive data sets, which take advantage of emerging computing architectures.
-Additional areas of relevant research interest is maturation of methodologies to reduce data set dimensionality prior to modeling, thereby greatly shortening computational time. - iii.
+Additional areas of relevant research interest is maturation of methodologies to reduce data set dimensionality prior to modeling; thereby, greatly shortening computational time.

+iii.
 Computational Methods for Large-scale data analytics research is focused on identifying, evolving, and maturing innovative computational algorithms and methodologies to describe, model, simulate, solve, explore, and optimize control and coordination of computational systems impacted through physical events.
-Dynamic discrete event systems are data intensive and exist in many technological applications relevant to the Army, from communications to system-of-systems, to quantum sciences. - iv.
-Data Intensive Computing Methods include the creation of scalable mathematical algorithms, predictive computational methods, real-time data analytics, model order reduction, human cognition based mathematical approaches, neuro- and biologically-inspired methods, science analyzing large-scale data from wearable electronics/technologies, large-scale data sensing/compression methodologies, large-scale visual analytics, live-virtual methods for training, data mining/learning mathematical algorithms for distributed heterogeneous computing systems.
-Computational scalable algorithmic research in cognitive behavior, artificial intelligence, human-machine interactions, and autonomous networks is also integral to this work.
-Novel methods to create systems capable of computing in memory and accommodating large amounts of unstructured data storage are critical to far-term success. - v.
-Machine Learning and Artificial Intelligence research focuses on the development of new methods and algorithms, and how to optimally implement these approaches on emerging and specialized processors.
-The focus is to allow for novel discovery methods using machine learning and artificial intelligence approaches, and also optimized processing speeds to allow for satisfaction of fixed-time response requirements found in applications such as autonomous maneuver.
+Dynamic discrete event systems are data intensive and exist in many technological applications relevant to the Army from communications to system-of-systems to quantum sciences.

+iv.
+Data Intensive Computing Methods include the creation of scalable mathematical algorithms, predictive computational methods, real-time data analytics, model order reduction, human cognition based mathematical approaches, neuro- and biologically-inspired methods, science analyzing large-scale data from wearable electronics/technologies, large-scale data sensing/compression methodologies, largescale visual analytics, live-virtual methods for training, data mining/learning mathematical algorithms for distributed heterogeneous computing systems.
+Computational scalable algorithmic research in cognitive behavior, artificial intelligence, human-machine interactions and autonomous networks is also integral to this work.
+Novel methods to create systems capable of computing in memory and accommodating large amounts of unstructured data storage are critical to far-term success.